The Ultimate Travel Guide to Charleston, South Carolina

 Tavern & Table

 Located in Shem Creek (just over the bridge from downtown Charleston, in the hip, family-friendly suburb of Mt.
-Pleasant), Tavern + Table is a great spot to grab lunch on the water in Charleston.
-It’s gorgeous and the food is so good!
+Pleasant), Tavern + Table is a great spot to grab lunch on the water in Charleston!
 Get a table outside for the best atmosphere, but the inside is great too.
 HIGHLY recommend the peel & eat shrimp and the crab and artichoke dip.
 So delicious.

 Maison